 The vehicles will be primarily setup to take on less maintained roads and light trails when we wander along those routes, but while the delineation between four-wheeling and rural tourism may sometimes get blurred, we’ll acknowledge that sometimes the route to a worthy destination might be somewhat steep, muddy, or rocky.
 We’ll be suitably equipped for the challenges we choose to take on, but the desire to take on challenging trails for their own sake or bragging rights is no longer there.

-The vehicles are a pair of Grand Cherokees – a white 2005 WK and a black 2003 WJ – a salt and pepper pair that should be suitable for type of adventures we’re contemplating.
+The project started with a pair of Grand Cherokees – a white 2005 WK and a black 2003 WJ – a salt and pepper pair that were very suitable for type of adventures we contemplated.
 Backing up this duo is a white 2007 Chevy Silverado extended cab 4×4 that can perform sherpa duties when required and can be used as a tow rig when necessary.

 A lot of what is written here will be on the preparation of the vehicles, communications activities related to travel and explorations, and comments on the gear.
 Of course we’ll also have write ups on our trips and destinations.